Takeoff, landing slot rules at airports likely to be restored: IATA

 Hence, she said congestion and capacity management will be a key issue to be addressed in 2023.

-IATA has projected passenger volume to end the year at 70 per cent of 2019 level. - Bernama
+IATA has projected passenger volume to end the year at 70% of 2019 level. - Bernama